Released: 19 April 1973

 There were, however, hints of Bowie’s rock peers in the lyrics.
 The “Man” of the title recalled the Velvet Underground’s ‘I’m Waiting For The Man’, while the New York Dolls and Andy Warhol’s Factory entourage gave the song its sleazier fringes.
 In September 1972 Bowie saw two New York Dolls shows at Max’s Kansas City, and was struck by their proto-punk sound and their androgynous and eccentric image.

-Bowie also paraphrased a line from Lennon’s 1970 song ‘I Found Out’.
+Bowie also paraphrased a line from John Lennon’s 1970 song ‘I Found Out’.
 “The freaks on the phone won’t leave me alone” was respun as “The girl on the phone wouldn’t leave me alone/A throwback from someone’s LP”.

 The LP in question, John Lennon/Plastic Ono Band, was a key influence on Bowie.
 He recorded two of its songs: ‘Working Class Hero’ on the first Tin Machine album; and ‘Mother’ in 1997-8.
 Furthermore, in a 1979 BBC radio show, Star Special, Bowie selected some of his favourite songs, including Lennon’s ‘Remember’.
 Bowie even sang “I believe in Beatles” during the Heathen song ‘Afraid’, an echo of Lennon’s famous couplet “I don’t believe in Beatles/I just believe in me”.